quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 ```

 ### Launch tritonserver and load models
-- Pre-requisite: Users need to get access for necessary models from huggingface and login with huggingface token using **'huggingface-cli login`** before launching the server.
+- Pre-requisite: Users need to get access for necessary models from Hugging Face and login with Hugging Face token using **'huggingface-cli login`** before launching the server.
-- Launch the triton server with **llm_model_dir**.
+- Launch the Triton server with **llm_model_dir**.
 ```bash
 /opt/tritonserver/bin/tritonserver --model-repository=<path/to/llm_model_dir>
 ```